davidalber/geneagrapher/README.md

 # Geneagrapher [![Continuous Integration Status](https://github.com/davidalber/geneagrapher/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/davidalber/geneagrapher/actions/workflows/ci.yaml/badge.svg?branch=main)

-Geneagrapher is a tool for building mathematician advisor-advisee genealogies using information from the [Mathematics Geanealogy Project](https://www.mathgenealogy.org/).
+Geneagrapher is a tool for building mathematician advisor-advisee genealogies using information from the [Mathematics Genealogy Project](https://www.mathgenealogy.org/).
 The output is either a DOT file, which can be used by [Graphviz](https://graphviz.org/) to visualize the graph, or a JSON structure that you can consume with